wp-plugins/loginradius-for-wordpress/readme.txt

 = My website is not in English, what should i do? =

-LoginRadius Wordpress plugin is available in 7 differnet langugages - English, French, Spanish, Russian, Japanese, Chinese and Italian.
+LoginRadius Wordpress plugin is available in 7 different languages - English, French, Spanish, Russian, Japanese, Chinese and Italian.
 So you can pick your own language.

 == Screenshots ==